-The tapestry was not executed in continuous sequence.
-The first two strips were clearly made separately; the margins are spaced differently, and do not match.
+The tapestry was not executed in a continuous sequence.
+The first two strips were clearly made separately; the margins are spaced differently and do not match.
 There are also differences in the way Normans and Saxons are portrayed between panels.

 One of the most famous scenes in the Bayeux Tapestry purports to show the death of Harold at the Battle of Hastings.
 One of the Saxons appears to receive an arrow in or about the right eye.

 For centuries this was interpreted as meaning that Harold died from an arrow in the eye.
 Many historians now believe that the man depicted is one of Harold's knights, not Harold himself.
 Contemporary Norman accounts say only that Harold fell in battle, so we do not actually know if the "arrow in the eye" story is true.